Read on to learn how to send your child to Claren Academy. We are currently accepting applications for grades K-7.

 Where is the school located?

 Claren Academy has a beautiful campus in downtown Vancouver’s Yaletown district.
 We are three blocks from the Yaletown-Roundhouse Skytrain station, a short walk to great parks and recreation centres, and right in the midst of many of Vancouver’s technology companies.
-Take a virtual tour of our current campus!

 What field trips do you take?